What is a Family Discretionary Trust?

-Family discretionary trusts have income tax & asset protection advantages.
-The beneficiaries of a family discretionary trust are predominantly family or related members of the same family.
+The beneficiaries of a family discretionary trust are usually family or related members of the same family.
 The trustee has full discretion as to which beneficiary will receive a distribution of income or capital of the trust.

-Many business owners prefer to run their businesses under a trust structure due to the many advantages that it offers over other structures.
+Many business owners prefer to run their businesses under a trust structure due to the many advantages that it offers compared with other structures.

-The trustee owns the property of the trust and each year distributes the income of the trust to various family members.
+The trustee owns the property of the trust and each year distributes the income of the trust to one or more beneficiaries.
 A common objective is to minimise the total income tax to be paid on the trust’s net income.

 The trust runs for 80 years or earlier.
 The termination date is called “vesting day”, when the beneficiaries are entitled to all of the trust assets.
 Until that day, the trust assets are held by the trustee.